OMNISSIAHHHH/rnaseq/README.md

 For more options visit [Trim Galore Official Usage Guide](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md)

 ## Analysis Procedure 3: rRNA Removal(Conditional) 分析进程3: rRNA序列删除（条件性）

 ### Method: SortMeRNA
+SortMeRNA is a local sequence alignment tool for filtering, mapping and OTU clustering.
+The core algorithm is based on approximate seeds and allows for fast and sensitive analyses of NGS reads.
+The main application of SortMeRNA is filtering rRNA from metatranscriptomic data.

 ### SortMeRNA Installation
 Installation through Bioconda: